ajmeyghani/full-stack-javascript-book/client/streams/streams.md

 # Streams

 Streams are the building blocks of reactive programming.
+The two most popular libraries are `RxJs` and `Baconjs`.